We’re delighted to announce the next title in our Digital Book Group, The Shadow of the Crescent Moon by Fatima Bhutto.

 We’ll be posting updates and related content to this blog.
 You can find all of the posts so far here.
 We’ll make sure that we summarise discussions on our blog so that those of you without social media can still get a flavour of what is being discussed.

 On Twitter, keep an eye on the #GWLBookGroup hashtag for all related tweets and please do share your own thoughts and insights.
 We’ll be running two Twitter chats around The Shadow of the Crescent Moon at the end of the month on Wednesday 28th May at 1pm and 7pm.
 These chats will feature the same starting questions but you are welcome to join in on both.

 New Facebook Group

 On Facebook we’ve created a new closed group where we can gather all of the content and discussions.
 To join, simply request to join the group and we’ll approve your request to give you access.

 In May, we read Anna Smaill’s The Chimes.
-Anna very generously agreed to answer some of our questions and we’ll be posting her responses on our blog soon so keep an eye on our website.
+Anna very generously agreed to answer some of our questions and you can read her answers in our latest blog post.